nogibjj/levia_statistics_scipt_week2/README.md

 ## Statistics Summarization

 ## Data Description

-The "World Export & Import Dataset (1989 - 2023)" is a comprehensive collection of data related to international trade and trade policies.
-This dataset is designed to provide insights and analysis for researchers, policymakers, and analysts interested in understanding global trade dynamics.
-It covers various aspects of trade, including trade values, tariff rates, and trade policy indicators for numerous countries over multiple years.

-### Data Fields:

 Source
 The data is extracted through Spotify API directly.
 For a comprehensive overview of the data extraction process, you can check out the notebook here.